mdegat01/addon-amr2mqtt/amr2mqtt/DOCS.md

 The full list of message types supported by `rtlamr` can be found [here][msg-protocols].
 Currently this add-on only supports `scm` and `idm` however.
-That's simply because I have no access to devices which use these other message types so I can't see what messages of that type look like.
+That's simply because I have no access to meters which use these other protocols so I can't see what those kinds of messages look like.

-If you believe you have a device sending out messages of a type this add-on does not support that you think should be supported please do the following:
+If you believe you have a meter using a protocol `rtlamr` supports but this add-on does not please do the following:

 1. Add `discovery_mode: plain` to the add-on config
 1. Ensure `log_level` is set to `info` or `debug`